cagarweyne/es2015/Iterators & Generators.md

 ##What are Generators?
 Simply put, a Generator is a function that returns an iterator.
 They behave in pretty much the same way as normal functions with a few differences.
 Generator functions contain the * star character when they are declared after the `function` keyword.
 As you might have already noticed, these are special functions that allow you to use the `yield` keyword to return iterator objects.

-In terms of declaring a Generator it doesn't matter where we place the star, as long as it's the first thing after the `function` keyword.
+In terms of declaring a Generator function, it doesn't matter where we place the star, as long as it's the first thing after the `function` keyword.
 So, the following Generator function declarations are all valid:

 ```javascript